The Newcastle Fund

 The Fund was introduced in 2011 and replaced a number of different grant aid programmes across the Council.
 It provides monies to voluntary and community sector organisations based in the City for project-specific running costs or core costs.

-The Fund aims to support Newcastle residents to build sustainable community resources.
-To do this, it grants financial support to VCS organisations to pilot, expand or diversify important community activity.
+The Newcastle Fund aims to support residents to build sustainable community resources.
+To do this, it grants financial support to VCSE organisations to pilot, expand or diversify important community activity.
 The Council recognises that active citizens are at the heart of community activity and so The Newcastle Fund supports projects which use the skills, local knowledge and expertise of people as assets to design solutions which:

 - build community resilience